UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 https://jitterbug.lib.unc.edu/

 As mentioned earlier, Jitterbug holds metadata related to the analog AV format or item ("Audiovisual Items"), as well as metadata related to digitization, including information on the transfer ("Transfers") and the preservation instance or file ("Preservation Instance").
-We'll be hanging out in the "Audiovisual Items" table during the physical pre-processing of AV materials - this section contains metadata related to the physical item, including format and size, as well as transcribed titles, dates, and locations of production, when known.
-AV Items consists of three distinct record types: Audio, Film, and Video.
+This section will cover only the use of the "Audiovisual Items" table - this section contains metadata related to the physical item, including format and size, as well as transcribed titles, dates, and locations of production, when known.
+Audiovisual Items consists of three distinct record types: Audio, Film, and Video.
 Each record type contains fields specific to that format.
-It is important to gather all required metadata fields and as many suggested metadata fields as possible during pre-processing work (more on these fields below under "Required Metadata Fields" and "Suggested Metadata Fields").
+It is important to gather all required metadata fields and as many suggested metadata fields as possible during pre-processing work (more on these fields below under [Required fields](###required-fields) and [Suggested fields](###suggested-fields)).

 There are 2 options for entering item metadata into Jitterbug – either by creating a new Audio, Film, or Video in the Audiovisual Items table or by creating a CSV file which can then be imported into AV Items.
 Often the size, or scope, of the collection will determine which data entry method is used.
 If you just have a handful of items, entering metadata directly into Jitterbug may work best.
 If you have 50+ items, creating a CSV file for your metadata may be the best method.
 More on data entry and import below (under "Data Entry and Import").